sutta » sn » sn35 » Saṁyutta Nikāya 35.239

 Imehi kho, bhikkhave, tīhi dhammehi samannāgato bhikkhu diṭṭheva dhamme sukhasomanassabahulo viharati, yoni cassa āraddhā hoti āsavānaṁ khayāyā”ti.

-When a mendicant has these three qualities they’re full of joy and happiness in the present life, and they have laid the groundwork for ending the defilements.”
+When a mendicant has these three qualities they’re full of joy and happiness in this very life, and they have laid the groundwork for ending the defilements.”

 Dutiyaṁ.